artmg/lubuild/help/use/games-Minecraft.md

 NB: If you install Oracle Java in Windows for Minecraft clients, the plugins are included.
 For help with removing the plugins (e.g. to only enable Java for local programs like Minecraft) see [http://www.howtogeek.com/122934] and  [http://www.ghacks.net/2010/04/25/how-to-remove-the-java-deployment-toolkit-from-firefox/]

-#### graphics driver

-The Graphics Processing Unit (GPU) in your computer does a lot of work to render (draw) each frame you see as you move around the minecraft world.
-You should at least make sure the Graphics driver is the latest version.
-A lot of people recommend using Closed Source drivers from the GPU manufacturer (like Intel or NVidea) to get the best performance from the hardware they make, but there are a handful of people who suggest they get better results with the open source drivers (perhaps because they interact better with the open source X system or linux kernel that are both an important part of the software stack on your PC).

-For more info and help see https://github.com/artmg/lubuild/wiki/Troubleshooting#Drivers

-For getting the very latest versions of the open source drivers see http://www.makeuseof.com/tag/top-7-ppas-repositories-add-ubuntu-based-systems/

 ##### mods